Barion Pixel

 Testing and operations

-Every booking, payment and invoicing path in the appointment booking system can be tested.
+Every booking, waitlist and notification path in the appointment booking system can be tested.
 This is essential because our own services rely on it daily.
 Reliability is not optional.

 Background processes run continuously on schedules.
 An appointment booking system is only dependable as long as its automations are monitored and verifiable, which is why control and transparency are built in from the start.